 Experience has taught me that layering is key.
 If you can keep your core warm, you're less likely to experience numb fingers and toes.

-- Base layers - I love merino base layers like the one from dhb.
+- Base layers - I love merino base layers for any time of the year.
 Merino has excellent temperature-regulating and wicking properties.
 It doesn't retain odour-causing bacteria like some synthetics do so you can get away with not washing it for multiple days - perfect if you're riding every day.
 A base layer is also so valuable for 'nature breaks’ – I ride in bib tights so I’m grateful that I can at least keep one layer on if I need to make a loo stop.

-- Winter jerseys - On the coldest days, when temperatures hover around 0 degrees, consider layering a weather-proof jersey or jacket over a long-sleeved jersey.
-The Castelli Perfetto and the dhb Aeron Deep Winter Softshell have a performance fit with the bonus of a wind-and-rain resistant treatment.
+- Winter jerseys - On the coldest days, when the temperature hovers around 0 degrees, consider layering a weather-proof jersey or jacket over a long-sleeved jersey, over a base layer.
+You can always unzip if you're too warm!

 - Water-proofing - If there's even a possibility of precipitation, arm yourself with a waterproof jacket.
 Ride in wet clothes and you'll get a chill which could be the difference between completing the challenge and dropping out.
 Water-proofs have moved on from the flappy boil-in-the-bag monstrosities of days gone by.
 Here's our guide to finding the right one for you.

 - Bib tights - Bibs or waist tights?
 It's a personal preference.
 Whilst bibs make loo stops a bit more tricky, the straps mean they stay put, minimising the chance of cold drafts.
 The latest winter bib-tights incorporate many of the weather-proofing technologies you would expect to see in a winter jersey or jacket.
-The dhb Aeron Rain Defence tights feature Schoeller® Nanosphere® Water Repellent Treatment making them perfect for winter riding.
-On those really cold days, the Polartec® Windbloc® technology used on the dhb Aeron Lab All Winter Bib Tights makes them super-cosy.
+Our guide to bib tights explains more.

 Protect your extremities